Sar-taj107/Tech-Quiz/README.md

 1. Go to index.html
 2. Copy paste the question template code to modify it.
+3. Before add your question please check the last updated file then add question no. accordingly.
-3. Add any question related to js or WebDev > set only four options
+4. Add any question related to js or WebDev > set only four options

 '''